loganchaffee/loganchaffee/README.md

 **Brilliant Book Worm** | https://www.brilliantbookworm.com/
 - Track your reading.
 Manage your library and book reviews.
 See what others are reading and share your ideas.
-- Built With: React, Redux, Bootstrap, :NodeJS, ExpressJS, MongoDB
+- Built With: React, Redux, Bootstrap, NodeJS, ExpressJS, MongoDB

 ## Contact Me: